Top Things to Do in Lhasa - the Checklist for a No-Regrets Trip 2026

 Norbulingka, the largest man-made garden in Tibet, is known as the “Park of Treasures”.
 Once the summer palace and administrative hub, this UNESCO World Heritage Site masterfully blends serene landscapes with exquisite traditional architecture.
 Visitors are invited to wander through lush gardens, vibrant with flowers and shaded by ancient trees, all thoughtfully arranged in the classic Tibetan style.
 Here, ornate pavilions, tranquil prayer halls, and intricate murals await, each telling stories of Buddhist philosophy and chronicling Tibet’s rich history.

-No. 8: Sketch and Capture the Potala Palace Reflection at Zongjiao Lukang Park
+No. 8: Capture the Local Life at Zongjiao Lukang Park

 • Altitude: 3,650 meters